Srishti-Megha/keywords/README.md

 # python libraries required:
 PyPDF2, nltk

-# File
+# Files
-Run keywords.py file to get the result </br>
+- Run keywords.py file to get the result </br>
-keywords.txt: Contains keywords of "JavaBasics-notes.pdf" file.
+- keywords.txt: Contains keywords of "JavaBasics-notes.pdf" file.

 # Result
 Final keywords would be saved as text document named "keywords" in the same directory (containing the keywords.py file).